Main Menu

 The Snake River and Hell's Canyon:

-The Hell's Canyon reach of the Snake River was made part of the National Wild and Scenic Rivers system in 1974 as a trade off in the construction of Hell's Canyon Dam.
-The dam flooded significant whitewater reaches upstream of the dam site, while 32.5 miles below the dam were given "protection" under the Wild and Scenic Rivers act.
+The Hell’s Canyon reach of the Snake River was added to the National Wild and Scenic Rivers System in 1974 as a political compromise tied to the construction of Hells Canyon Dam.
+In exchange for flooding irreplaceable whitewater and river habitat upstream, 32.5 miles of river below the dam were granted “protection” under the Wild and Scenic Rivers Act.

 Run Description: